The Orlando Lecture History

 Why the name Orlando?

 The Department of English and Film Studies has two other annual lecture series, named after formative male members of our department.
-It was time to recognize the central role women have played in making the department one the 22nd best in the world.
+It was time to recognize the central role women have played in making the department one of the 22nd best in the world.
 1 While the lecture, in part, marks the significance of The Orlando Project within the department’s feminist history, the lecture is separate from the project and it’s name refers us back to the source in Virginia Woolf’s historical novel, tracing Orlando’s history as a writer across 300 years, famously transforming sexes and becoming a woman in the eighteenth century.
-Woolf’s novel and this lecture emphasizes the collective and collaborative nature of feminist literary studies and does not single out one women but recognizes their collective efforts.
+Woolf’s novel and this lecture emphasize the collective and collaborative nature of feminist literary studies and do not single out one women but recognize their collective efforts.

 The Department of English and Film Studies presented the 2017 Orlando Lecture:

 Treaty Talk: Reciprocity in Prayers, Songs, Whispers, Stories, Oaths and Writing